8 You number my wanderings;

 Would I recommend this movie to others?
 No. Probably not because of my own lingering doubts and concerns.
 Would I watch it again?
 Sure…if it happens to be showing during a free DIRECTV movie preview at home…Sure.
 Maybe I’ll get more out of it the second time around, and since I’ll be at home, I won’t be tempted to buy that overly priced, buttered popcorn that goes straight to me butt.

-After reading through all that I wrote above it is clear to me I was in conflict with myself; trying to justify why the movie is OK for some while still struggling with the fact that this story is not based on 100% biblical truth.
+After reading through all that I wrote above it is clear to me I was in conflict with myself; trying to justify why the movie is OK for others but not for me while still struggling with the fact that this story is not based on 100% biblical truth.
+I wrote above, “They had an idea and tried to fit scripture into it.
+Is that wrong?”…Yes.
+It’s wrong to try and contort God’s Word to fit your own ideas of “truth”.
 I’m not OK with a movie conflicting or distorting any aspect of God’s true nature.
-I will not compromise God’s truth for man’s warm, fuzzy feelings.
-This movie carries along with it a heavy weight of confusion.
-Confusion does not come from God.
-This film leaves me with an uneasiness deep within my gut because its theology is clashing with the Holy Spirit who lives in me.
+This film left me with an uneasiness deep within my gut because its theology is clashing with the Holy Spirit who lives in me.
 I should not have to struggle to justify something if it’s message is in alignment with the bible; this story is not.
 And one should note that the author, William Paul Young, does not believe in the One True God of the bible.
 His latest book, “Lies We Believe About God” proves that.
 He believes in universalism, where everyone is saved.
 That is not biblical.
 And I did see universalism suggested in this movie.
 Even though this book’s co-author does not support this falsehood, the very fact that both authors have conflicting beliefs should raise red flags.

 I spoke of deception being disguised with truth and upon further reflection I DO believe this movie is veiled in deception.
 What I wrote was me basically arguing it all out with myself…Pros and cons…But, for me, I don’t like anything that is just far too questionable and that can mislead someone into thinking that true repentance and having a healthy fear of God are not necessary, because that’s part of this movie’s message whether one wants to agree with it or not.
 I can’t support something that takes away from the very essence of why Jesus Christ died on the cross.
 I cannot and will not try to justify this film any further…Is God a loving God?
 Yes.
 But He is also Holy and deserves reverence.
 I get people’s arguments that this movie reaches those that think God is unloving and unreachable, but this movie watered down certain truths to appease those who don’t want to know about the reality of eternal consequence to sin by rejecting Jesus Christ as Lord and Savior.
 That, to me, is the most important message and did not need to be excluded…but after learning what the main author’s theology is I’m not surprised.
 Not sure this movie would lead one to salvation even though I did say God CAN use anything, but it could lead one to believe all paths lead to the One True God…and that’s a travesty.